LSS-Manager/LSSM-V.4/docs/en_GB/apps.md

 If you have suggestions for improvement, you can send them to us as always - or even do it yourself.

 :::danger modules that do not work in Mapkit
-As described in the explanation of the [Appstore](appstore.md), there are modules which are unfortunately not compatible with the map type `Mapkit`.
+As described in the explanation of the [Appstore][docs.appstore], there are modules which are unfortunately not compatible with the map type `Mapkit`.
 These are these modules:

 <mapkit-modules settings-text="And these settings"/>
 :::